 It’s finally time to move onto the Good News.

 In good news for safety, an expanded system designed by the University of Michigan, will allow self-driving cars to not only see pedestrians, but predict where they will move.
-Using posture and other factors, Artificial Intelligence (AI) could mean any of a wide range ...
-More built into autonomous vehicles will be able to better guess a human’s intended next move.
+Using posture and other factors, artificial intelligence built into autonomous vehicles will be able to better guess a human’s intended next move.

 As a measles epidemic unfolds in Washington state, Facebook and Google are being pressured to end anti-vax conspiracy theories.
 The root of these conspiracy theories seems to be falsified evidence from a doctor whose license was stripped and a campaign by failed model and actress Jenny McCarthy.
 Representative Adam Schiff sent a letter to Mark Zuckerberg stating, quote, “Repetition of information, even if false, can often be mistaken for accuracy,” end quote.

 A new tool called Authenticate by start up Amber, has developed a method for reducing video tampering and deepfakes.
-Deepfakes, or Deep Learning Fakes, are videos that are created by Artificial Intelligence (AI) could mean any of a wide range ...
-More by combining two videos or images to create a false image.
+Deepfakes, or Deep Learning Fakes, are videos that are created by artificial intelligence by combining two videos or images to create a false image.
 Deepfakes have been used maliciously by individuals wishing to leak fake sex tapes of famous actors and create false narratives for legal cases, such as police interactions gone wrong.
 The new Amber Authenticate tool runs in the background on video recording equipment and creates a cryptographic hash, which, if the video is altered, will reveal that the video was tampered with.